 “The average member of our society is most often partially satisfied and partially unsatisfied in all of their wants”.Abraham Maslow | Psychologist

-What is difficult for many of us, perhaps, is that we possess a certain degree of unawareness of our desirous state — we know we want something, but we don’t know what it is.
-In this, we are fundamentally disturbed by our dissatisfaction, only partially relieved by moments of idle indulgence or indeed, a chance peak experience.
+Perhaps it is difficult for many of us.
+We possess a certain degree of unawareness of our desirous state — we know we want something, but we don’t know what it is.
+In this, we are fundamentally disturbed by our dissatisfaction, only partially relieved by moments of idle indulgence or, indeed, a chance peak experience.

 It seems that we humans are in constant search for ourselves in every walk of life, in every engagement and every relationship.
-That in of itself is not necessarily remarkable, but what is remarkable is that most of us don’t realise it.
-For example, most of us work because we have to, and not because we want to or because we love the work.
+That of itself is not necessarily remarkable, but what is remarkable is that most of us don’t realise it.
+For example, most of us work because we have to, not because we want to or love the work.
 We have become conditioned and socialised towards work that has little value to us other than a means to pay off debt and buy stuff we don’t need.
-If the truth were known, it would surely prove that we’d rather be doing something else.
+If we knew the truth, it would surely be that we’d rather be doing something else.

 …civilisation is built on the repression of individual desires.
 It would be impossible to maintain any kind of social order unless society’s members were forced to take on the habits and skills that the culture required whether the individuals liked it or not.Mihaly Csikszentmihalyi | Psychologist